-After a period of 12 years, dividend payments which remain unclaimed are forfeited and return to the Company.
-Rather than take these funds back as profit, M&S use these funds for good causes.
+Once a shareholder's account has been flagged as 'gone away', their shares remain on the register and continue to accumulate dividends, however no further mail is sent to the shareholder's registered address.
+After a period of 12 years has elapsed without the shareholder re-establishing contact, their shares and any dividend payments which remain unclaimed are forfeited and returned to the Company.
+Rather than take these funds back as profit, M&S uses them for good causes.

 What if a shareholder (or person entitled to the shares) came forward after the shares have been sold?

 In these circumstances, each case would be reviewed by the Company and our Registrar, Equiniti.